jdunkerley/jdunkerley/AWS Developer.md

 ## Lambda ALIAS

-- By default points at single version
+- By default points at single version (pointer to specific version)
 - `routing-config` allows you to point at two versions
 - Controls percentage at each version